 There are inscriptions referencing cowries and they have been discovered in large quantities (thousands) in tombs.
 Cowries were imitated in bone, jade and bronze.
 Two species are most commonly found: Monetaria annulus (Cypraea annulus) and Monetaria moneta (Cypraea moneta).

-Here are a few ancient cowrie from China listed by David Harthill as 1.1 "cowrie shell with back filed off".
+These are natural shell cowries that date from the Shang dynasty.
+David Harthill lists 1.1 "cowrie shell with back filed off".

 Harthill, D (2017), Chinese Cast Coins, Second Edition, New Generation Publishing